STAND PROJECT

 ABOUT STAND

-The STAND project started in the Autumn of 2021, by INAR to bring a strong community development ethos into INAR’s Responding to Racism work.
-We felt that many anti-racism and EDI training workshops didn’t adequately reflect our issues, or significantly address structural and institutional racism.
-In partnership with Rethink, we established an innovative project that would draw on the talent and expertise in different minority ethnic community groups, who were reporting racist incidents to us.
+The STAND project was started in the Autumn of 2021, by INAR to bring a strong community development ethos into INAR’s Responding to Racism work.
+We felt that many anti-racism and EDI training workshops didn’t adequately reflect minority ethnic communities’ issues, or significantly address the need to dismantle structural and institutional racism.
+In partnership with Rethink, with additional funding from IHREC, we established an innovative project that would draw on the talent and expertise in different minority ethnic community groups, who were reporting racist incidents to us.

 Over the course of a year and a half, we identified and trained participants from around Ireland, some who had worked in our iReport review group, and others who wanted to become anti racism trainers working in their own communities.
-We used a participatory model developed by Traveller Community Health Workers, where they identified their own issues and found suitable solutions to create meaningful change.
+We used a participatory model mirroring one that Traveller Community Health Workers use where they identify their own issues and lobby for suitable solutions to create meaningful change.

 The STAND project delivers training by those with expert lived experience of the issues.
 They provide a human-rights based and values led model of training, demonstrating a strong theoretical knowledge of human rights, equality legislation and anti-racism theory.
 They deliver needs assessments, tailored cultural competency and anti- racism workshops and, in some areas, will look at strategic planning for organisations whose work strongly aligns with INAR’s.